PatoDL/Garomo/README.md

 Now Garomo must rescue his owner from the claws of the scientist that caused his mutation, in this bizarre adventure full of action.

-This is a game (demo/protoype/vertical slice) developed by students from <a href="https://www.imagecampus.edu.ar/">Image Campus</a>
+This is a game still in development created by students from <a href="https://www.imagecampus.edu.ar/">Image Campus</a>

 <p align="center">
   <a href="https://www.imagecampus.edu.ar/">